RichardLitt/burntfen.com/_projects/maintainer-mountaineer.md

 ---
 {% include JB/setup %}

-I run a company that helps people and organizations maintain their open source projects.
-As far as I know, it's one of the only examples of a company doing this.
+I run a consultancy that helps people, communities and organizations maintain, build, and grow their open source projects.

 I wrote about launching it, [on Medium](https://medium.com/@richlitt/oss-maintenance-as-a-service-helping-maintainers-maintain-their-code-f9717e4990ad).